MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/madeira-cancel.md

 ---
-title: Cancelling Dynamics 365 for Financials | Microsoft Docs
+title: Cancelling Dynamics 365 for Financials| Microsoft Docs
-description: Describes how to cancel your Dynamics 365 for Financials experience.
+description: Describes how to remove or delete your Dynamics 365 for Financials experience.
 services: project-madeira
 documentationcenter:
 author: edupont04